hbctraining/Peak_analysis_workshop/lessons/05_diffbind_analysis.md

 ```

 > #### What are my options for normalization?
 > For each region the ChIP peak count is computed by subtracting out the background using `max(chip_counts - control_counts,1)`.
 Those values are normalized based on sequencing depth.
 Normalization is discussed in great detail in Section 7 of the DiffBind vignette.
 Note that when running the differential analysis, the normalization applied will depend on the method (DESeq2 or edgeR), which is discussed later in the lesson.
 >
 > There is also an option for spike-in normalization.
 The spike-in strategy is based on the use of a fixed amount of exogenous chromatin from another species that is added to sample in an effort to control for technical variation.
-More information on how spike-in data is ideally, [this lesson](https://hbctraining.github.io/Intro-to-ChIPseq-flipped/lessons/01b_experimental_design_considerations.html#spike-in-dna) is a good resource.
+More information on spike-in data can be found in [this lesson](https://hbctraining.github.io/Intro-to-ChIPseq-flipped/lessons/01b_experimental_design_considerations.html#spike-in-dna).

 ### Data exploration
 Before performing differential binding analysis, it is essential to explore the count matrix, examine various sample statistics, and assess the overall similarity between samples.

 This initial step can help us understand:

-- Which samples are similar to each other and which are different?
+- Which samples are similar to each other, and which are different?
 - What are the major sources of variation, and do they align with the expectations from the research design?

 Let's examine our DiffBind object: